aaronlyy/ventus/README.md

 ## ToDo

 - Add support for proxy lists
-- Add a command-line interface wrapper
+- Add more command-line interface endpoints & options
 - Add option to choose number of links to return
 - Write more predefined queries
-- Add DuckDuckGo & Yahoo support
 - Add more Examples and Documentation

 ### About